google/JacquardSDKAndroid/README.md

 ## Copyright
 Copyright 2021 Google LLC

-## License - Sample App
+## License
 The code in this repository is licensed under the Apache License, Version 2.0.
-See the [LICENSE](https://google.github.com/JacquardSDKAndroid/wiki/license) file for more info.

-## License - Framework
-The JacquardSDK Framework is licensed under the Jacquard Software Development Kit License Agreement.
-See the [LICENSE](https://google.github.com/JacquardSDKAndroid/wiki/license) file for more info.
+See the LICENSE file for more info.